Nagendra1997/mesibo-documentation/top.md

 - [Filter]()   Profinity filter module to drop messages containing profanity

-- [Translation]()   Tranlator module to translate each message before sending it to destination.
+- [Translation]()   Translator module to translate each message before sending it to destination.
 Sample translate Module provides an example using [Google Translate](https://cloud.google.com/translate)

 - [Chatbot]()   Chatbot module to analyze messages using various AI and machine learning tools like Tensorflow, Dialogflow, etc. and send an automatic reply.
 Sample Chatbot Module provides an example using [Dialogflow](https://dialogflow.com)